 Our Christian vision underpins all that we do at Hildenborough CE Primary School.
 We feel it is important for both adults and children alike to understand that Christian values are based on God and the work of Jesus Christ.
 We believe that the understanding and application of Christian values strengthens the school community’s spiritual development and this is reflected through daily deeds and actions.
 Core Christian values include hope, righteousness, love, and putting God first in our lives.
 As a school we have chosen the particular Christian values of love, honesty, courage, compassion, hope and endurance to enhance the children’s curriculum and daily school life.

 As a school, we follow the Rochester Diocesan materials in line with the Kent Agreed Syllabus, ensuring a broad and balanced curriculum.
 Staff supplement the plans with creative and engaging inputs and activities; such as, teaching through art and drama.

-The teaching of Christianity covers two-thirds of the curriculum, with other world faiths being taught the remainder of the time.
-This ensures the children are able to understand that people have different beliefs, preparing them for life in a multi-cultural society.
+The teaching of Christianity forms the core of the syllabus complemented by teaching and learning about Judaism, Islam, Sikhism and Hinduism.
+In line with the Church of England Statement of Entitlement for RE, this ensures the children are able to understand that people have different beliefs, preparing them for life in a multi-cultural society.

 Click here to view and/or download the Religious Education Policy.

 Our daily worship is highly valued and encourages the whole community to gather, engage, respond and send.
 Each class carries a class cross into worship; these crosses are also a sign of respect for the environment we are entering into as we come together for worship.
 The school community then engages in its collective worship with enthusiastic singing, reverence in prayer time and participation by the children (both planned and spontaneous).
 Worship is a focal part of the school day and is led by a variety of people, including staff, clergy and children.
 We seek to plan acts of worship which are inclusive, invitational and inspiring.